Act 1

 together with common pasture rights and permission to take building timber and

-wood for those who stay there.
-Duvanesthuat is an
+wood, for those who stayed there.
+Duvanesthuat

-Irish Norse personal name, but there is nothing to suggest that it was a
+is an Irish Norse personal name, but there is nothing to suggest that it was a

-functioning settlement by the mid Twelfth century.
+functioning settlement by the mid twelfth century.
 The whole area was regarded

 as a private forest of the Mowbrays.
-The grant was made “saving Roger’s wild
+The grant was made saving Roger’s wild

-beasts”, and it seems to have been anticipated that the monks would want to
+beasts, and it seems to have been anticipated that the monks would want to

 build a new dwelling there, probably to use as a grange or cote.